Rum And Bitters Peach Pie

 - FREEZING BAKED PIE: Bake and cool pie as directed.
 Place your pie into the freezer to allow it to initially freeze, for 1-2 hours or preferably overnight.
 Then, wrap your frozen pie in a layer of plastic wrap, followed by a layer of aluminum foil.
 Place the wrapped pie into a freezer-safe storage bag, squeezing out any excess air.
 Use a permanent marker to label the kind of pie as well as the date.
 Store in the freezer for up to 4 months.
 Thaw it by moving it to the fridge overnight (or up to 24 hours).
 Remove wrappings and reheat your pie if you like!
 Once thawed, simply pop it in the oven at 350°F until the filling is bubbling.
 If your crust begins to brown, you can loosely place foil over the top.

 I know you will love this pie with a big ol scoop of ice cream or dollop of whip.
 My favourite way of eating it is warmed in the oven and with some ice cream that melts into a cream that you can dip each bite of pie into.
 Heavenly!
 Enjoy you guys and get all the peaches in you in whatever form before the season is over!

-For the pie crust (makes 1 single pie crust – DOUBLE for lattice or solid top sheet)
+For the pie crust (makes a DOUBLE crust for bottom crust and lattice or solid top sheet)